pydicom/pynetdicom/docs/user/presentation.rst

-To propose SCP/SCU Role Selection as a *Requestor* you should include :py:class:`SCP_SCU_RoleSelectionNegotiation <pynetdicom.pdu_primitives.SCP_SCU_RoleSelectionNegotiation>` items in the extended negotiation, either through creating SCP_SCU_RoleSelectionNegotiation items from scratch or using the :py:meth:`build_role() <pynetdicom.presentation.build_role>` convenience
+To propose SCP/SCU Role Selection as a *Requestor* you should include :py:class:`SCP_SCU_RoleSelectionNegotiation <pynetdicom.pdu_primitives.SCP_SCU_RoleSelectionNegotiation>` items in the extended negotiation, either by creating them from scratch or using the :py:meth:`build_role() <pynetdicom.presentation.build_role>` convenience function:
-function:

   ::